 From “La Roche Torin” at Courtils, you can have also a nice view.
 One hour before high tide, you may see the “mascaret”.
 It is a wave which can be seen when the coeeficient is above 90.

-One of the best spots is also Mont Dol (very near our hostel !).
-Did you know that ther was a time Mont Dol was surrounded by waters, just as his brother Mount Saint Michael ?
+One of the best spots is also Mont-Dol (very near our hostel !).
+Did you know that ther was a time Mont Dol was surrounded by waters, just as his brother Mont Saint-Michel ?

-If you don’t have a car, and if you are in Mount Saint Michael, be curious and go to the dam of Couesnon river.
+If you don’t have a car, and if you are in Mont Saint-Michel, be curious and go to the dam of Couesnon river.
 It is also a very nice spot, very quiet, away from the hustle and bustle of the crowds (you can hear the birds singing !).
 You will learn more about how the dam works in the rythm of the tides and why it is so important for the safeguard of the landscape quality.

-How to make the most of high tide ?
+How to make the most of high tides in Mont Saint-Michel ?

 Now you just want to pack your stuff and go to the discovery of the Bay ?
 Last but not least things you have to know.
-There are some dangers in the Bay of Mount Saint Michael, as we have already explained in this article.
+There are some dangers in the Bay of Mont Saint-Michel, as we have already explained in this article.

 The rising tide has more strenght than the falling tide.
 So, for example, if you are stuck in moving sands you can get surprised and drown.
 Indeed, Mont Saint-Michel Bay could be very dangerous if you are by yourself.
 Each year, the Bay traps people, so do not end up like this sheep !